Internal review

 Internal evaluation

-The internal evaluation team makes sure that CSE is using its resources wisely and that program officials can report on their performance.
+The internal evaluation team ensures that CSE is using its resources wisely and that program officials can report on their performance.

-The internal evaluation process considers three main factors:
+The internal evaluation process considers 3 main factors:

 • is this program or policy worthwhile?